drsatanic/drsatanic.github.io/README.md

-# REPOSITORY ARCHIVED
+> [!WARNING]

-**Note:** This repository has been archived and is no longer actively maintained.
-It is kept for historical reference only.
-No further updates or changes will be made to this codebase.
+> This repository is no longer supported or updated by [h-enk](https://github.com/h-enk).
+If you wish to continue to develop this code yourself, we recommend you fork it.

 # simply-cyan

 Port of the Simply Cyan theme for Jekyll